 - 7.1.
+All students who wish to receive federal financial aid while attending Glenville State College must meet all of the requirements of the Financial Aid Satisfactory Academic Progress Policy, which is based on the U.S. Department of Education regulations.
+Compliance with these standards will be measured each semester and includes transfer credits, including summer if applicable, on all enrolled students whether or not financial aid is received.
+Students will be notified and permitted one semester of financial aid warning.
+If the student is not meeting the standards of this policy at the end of the warning semester, then he/she will be placed on financial aid suspension.
+This policy is separate and distinct from the Academic Probation and Suspension Policy.
+The funds affected by the policy are Federal Pell Grant, Federal Supplemental Education Opportunity Grant, Federal College Work Study, Federal Direct Loan, West Virginia Higher Education Grant, and HEAPS.
+Some outside agencies also award monies under these guidelines. - 7.1.
 All students who wish to receive federal financial aid while attending Glenville State College must comply with the Financial Aid Satisfactory Progress requirements.
 Compliance with these standards will be measured on all enrolled students at the end of the spring semester and will include transfer credits.
-The funds affected by the policy are Federal Pell Grant, Federal Supplemental Education Opportunity Grant, Federal College Work Study, Federal Direct Loan, West Virginia Higher Education Grant, and HEAPS. - 7.2.
+The funds affected by the policy are include Federal Pell Grant, Federal Supplemental Education Opportunity Grant, Federal College Work Study, Federal Direct Loan, West Virginia Higher Education Grant, and HEAPS. - 7.2.
 Students must meet both qualitative standards and quantitative standards of this financial aid guideline to be eligible for further federal financial aid. - 7.2.1.
 Qualitative Standards All students must maintain a minimum cumulative grade point average.
-This is based upon the number of cumulative attempted hours as recorded in the Registrar's Office.
+This is based upon the number of cumulative overall attempted hours as recorded in the Registrar's Office.

-Overall Grade

-Hours Attempted Point Average
+Overall Grade Point Average

-00-42 hours 1.50 GPA
+00- 42-30 hours 1.50 GPA

-43-60 hours 1.80 GPA
+343143 -60 hours 1.80 GPA

 61 hours and above 2.00 GPA